Tox.chat – P2P Secure Messaging App ON FIRE! But Is It Safe?

 With over 5,000 fast servers spread across 62 countries, NordVPN can help you safely stay in touch with friends all over the world.
 It’s also a powerful tool to unblock geo-restricted streaming sites like Netflix, which users love.

-You can test NordVPN out with a 3-day free trial or purchase a plan with the assurance of a 30-day money-back guarantee.
+You can purchase a NordVPN plan with the assurance of a 30-day money-back guarantee.

 ExpressVPN boasts the highest connection speeds of the hundreds of VPNs we’ve tested.
 The apps are user-friendly, use military-grade encryption, and automatically find the best server for your purpose.